JANUARY - FEBRUARY

 In Québec City, small music clubs, funky bars, boîtes à chansons (intimate venues for the province’s singer/songwriters) and music festivals like the Québec City Summer Festival (Festival d’été de Québec), one of Canada’s biggest music festivals (www.infofestival.com), contribute to a vibrant arts scene.

 Cosmopolitan Montréal sits at a cultural crossroads, rooted in both Anglo and francophone heritage.
-This year, Montréal celebrates this diversity as a part of its 375th anniversary.
-The city has put together itineraries to help inspire visitors (www.tourisme-montreal.org/blog).
+The city has put together itineraries to inspire visitors, from nightlife to shopping to annual festivals (www.mtl.org/en).

 Montréal abounds with theatre and dance, music and circus arts, and museums and art galleries showcasing everything from cutting-edge works to timeless classics.
 An underground system of pedestrian passageways, RÉSO, connects Métro stations and corridors filled with boutiques and small shops.